The History of Mental Illness

 Modern Day Mental Illness

-In modern day, many new psychiatric medications have been introduced and successfully treat most people with mental illness.
+In the modern day, many new psychiatric medications have been introduced and successfully treat most people with mental illness.
 Very few people are placed in mental hospitals for long periods of time due to lack of funding (primarily from private insurance) and because most people can be successfully treated in the community.